Gosha2137-hub/Python_beginner/docs/python_begginer/general.md

 # Notes
-Based on Kaggle Intro to Programming course
+Based on Kaggle Intro to Programming course and Python course
 ## Printing
 ```python
 print(3)